 So how much wattage do you need your solar panels to provide?
 That’s a question that only you can answer, but a good way to start is by checking how much electricity your appliances consume, and how often you use them in a day.
 Figure out how many watts it takes to run your appliance for an hour, determine how many hours a day you use the appliance, and that tells you how many watt-hours/day that appliance requires.
 Then, you should determine how much electricity your other power sources are providing; if all you have is an alternator and solar panel, then on days when you’re not driving your panels will have to provide all the electricity, plus whatever is stored in the battery already.
 An 800 watt system might provide you with, on average, 4000 watts in a day; more than enough for most RVs.

-Figuring out exactly how much energy production you need is best, because unlike solar panels on homes, you can’t sell the electricity back to the grid.
+Figuring out exactly how much energy production you need is best because unlike solar panels on homes, you can’t sell the electricity back to the grid.
 Batteries obviously can’t hold more than 100% of their maximum capacity, so anything you’re generating over that amount is simply wasted.
 That’s why it can be prudent to add more batteries to your array if you suspect you’ll be generating more power than your current battery can take.
 The batteries you use to supplement your old one can be of a variety of types; more expensive batteries typically last much longer, so if you know you’ll be RVing all the time and don’t want to replace the battery every couple of years, it may be prudent to avoid lead-acid batteries.
 With a high-capacity battery and a good solar array, you can charge enough energy to survive 3 or 4 days without the sun.

 You should avoid running air conditioning in your RV; no amount of solar is going to save you, because a sufficiently large array would be too big to fit on top of most RVs.
 If you’re not sure how much solar you need, start small with a few panels; you can always add more if you feel more generation is to your advantage.
 Solar panel kits for RVs are DIY and modular; it’s easy to add a few extra batteries or panels, and you can adjust your panels so that they’re always facing the sun for maximum power generation.
-Solar is becoming much more affordable, and there’s many different setups for all types of energy use; experiment, find what works best for you, and enjoy your solar life!
+Solar is becoming much more affordable, and there are many different setups for all types of energy use; experiment, find what works best for you, and enjoy your solar life!